 - Trustee & General Counsel, New York Youth Symphony

-- Co-Founder, The Rhythm Club of Jazz at Lincoln Center (Wynton Marsalis, Managing and Artistic Director)
+- Member of the Board of Directors, Jazz at Lincoln Center (Wynton Marsalis, Managing and Artistic Director)